moritzraho/trying-helix/index.md

 5. Publish your project to GitHub: `git remote add origin https://github.com/user/repo.git && git push`
 6. Deploy the project: `hlx deploy`
 7. Make it visible to the world: `hlx publish`

+# My name is Moritz
+Hi this is my first hlx project